Open Standard · Working Draft

 Specification · Section 12 of 13

-Sekretess and privacy: the open problem
+Sekretess and privacy: a committed pillar

 12.1 Why this bites harder for us than for a PDF